Study hints antibody drug may cut COVID-19 hospitalizations

 Wednesday’s results come from 450 people in a mid-stage study testing an antibody jointly developed by Indianapolis-based Lilly and the Canadian company AbCellera in people with COVID-19 symptoms not severe enough to warrant hospitalization.
 The drug is given once through an IV and was tested at three doses.
 Neither the patients nor their doctors knew which patients received the drug or placebo infusions.

-The company felt that giving the actual numbers "told the story in the most balanced way,” said Lilly’s chief scientific officer, Dr. Daniel Skovronsky.
+The company felt that giving the actual numbers "told the story in the most balanced way,” Lilly’s chief scientific officer, Daniel Skovronsky, said.

 The difference seems large enough to suggest a true benefit and the result is “promising” even though the study missed its main goal, said Dr. Peter Bach, a health policy expert at Memorial Sloan Kettering Cancer Center in New York with no role in the study.